bevyengine/rfcs/rfcs/45-stageless.md

 ## Unresolved questions

+- Are the access restrictions imposed by atomic ordering constraints correct and minimal?
+- Should on-update systems of stages be handled using run criteria?
+  - Currently, all of the update systems of the next state will be handled on the same frame
+- Is automatic inference of sync points required in order to make this design sufficiently ergonomic?
 - What is the best way to handle the migration process from an organizational perspective?
   - Get an RFC approved, and then merge a massive PR developed on a off-org branch?
     - Straightforward, but very hard to review